Creative Writing Program Requirements

-The WLP Department and MFA Program extend congratulations to Associate Professor Megan Marshall, who has won a 2014 Pulitzer Prize for the biography Margaret Fuller: A New American Life (Houghton Mifflin Harcourt).
+Megan Marshall has won a 2014 Pulitzer Prize for the biography Margaret Fuller: A New American Life.

-Laura van den Berg, MFA alumni and part-time WLP faculty, has been recognized by The American Academy of Arts and Letters for her collection of short stories, The Isle of Youth.
-She received the Rosenthal Family Foundation Award, given to a “young writer of considerable talent for work published in 2013,” and a prize of $10,000.
+Laura van den Berg, MFA alumni and part-time WLP faculty, has been recognized for her collection of short stories, The Isle of Youth.
+She received the Rosenthal Family Foundation Award.

 Bill Knott, poet and professor at Emerson for over 25 years, passed away on March 12, 2014 from complications with surgery.
 Here, John Skoyles, Associate Chair of the Department of Writing, Literature, and Publishing, remembers Bill.